-To see original please go to: United Nations Fact Sheet on Intersex
+To see original printable PDF please go to: United Nations’ Intersex Fact Sheet

 What does ‘intersex’ mean?